-Originally designed using paper manipulatives taught by Dinah Zike (see the Big Book of Books and the Big Book of Projects), lap books have been fine tuned and explained in depth by Tami Duby in her book The Ultimate Lap Book Handbook.
-I had the pleasure of seeing the lapbooks that Tami’s children have created from preschool to high school and they are impressive and varied.
+Originally designed using paper manipulatives taught by Dinah Zike, author of Big Book of Books and the Big Book of Projects (affiliate links), lap books have been fine tuned and explained in depth by Tami Duby in her book The Ultimate Lap Book Handbook (affiliate link).
+I had the pleasure of seeing the lapbooks that Tami's children have created from preschool to high school and they are impressive and varied.
 Lapbooks give a child something tangible to show friends and family and every time they show them off, they are reviewing the material that they learned in that unit or topic.

 Dinah Zike's science unit studies and Eagle's Wings curriculum (Considering God's Creation, God's Amazing Acts, and others) are excellent worksheets to use in lapbooks, as are the many notebooking forms found on the Highland Heritage website.